-Like any self-respecting male fashion blogger, I collect watches to a certain extent.
+Like any self-respecting watch blogger, I collect watches to a certain extent.
 The problem is that I see far too many people wearing “fashion” watches, and that’s a shame.
 I define fashion watches by the fact that they are often recent brands that have no history and tradition in watchmaking.
 These watches are driven by current trends, often far too expensive in terms of quality due to an exceptional marketing strategy.
 I’m talking about Tommy Hilfiger, Hugo Boss, Guess, Michael Kors watches, but also more recent brands that exclusively make watches such as Daniel Wellington (which I hate the most) and Filippo Loreti.

 The current trend is stearing towards minimalistic watches.
 For example, Daniel Wellington sells minimalist quartz watches for around 160 euros and they sell a lot of them.
 This price is not justified at all because it’s low-end Chinese quality, and the design is exceptional in any way.
 You can buy the same watch without the name, on AliExpress for 15 euros.
 But since Kendal Jenner wears for one photoshoot, they can inflate their prices.
 Filippo Loreti is even worse and I would even go af far as to say it’s a scam (here’s a very detailed review of the brand).